dapr/dapr-shared/README.md

 ## Why Dapr Shared?

 By default, when Dapr is installed into a Kubernetes Cluster, the Dapr Control Plane is in charge of injecting the `daprd` sidecar to workloads annotated with  Dapr annotations (`dapr.io/enabled: "true"`).
 This mechanism delegates the responsibility of defining which workloads will be interacting with the Dapr APIs to the team in charge of deploying and configuring these workloads.
-Sidecars had the advantage of being co-located with your applications, so all communications between the application and the sidecar happen without involving the network.
+Sidecars had the advantage of being co-located with your applications, so all communication between the application and the sidecar happens without involving the network.

 ![sidecar](imgs/sidecar.png)